mostly-ai/mostlyai-engine/README.md

 Create high-fidelity privacy-safe synthetic data:

-1. train a generative model
+1. train a generative model once
     * fit to flat or sequential data
-    * optionally provide context data
     * control training time & parameters
     * monitor training progress
-    * ensure differential privacy
+    * optionally enable differential privacy
+    * optionally provide context data
 2. generate synthetic data samples to your needs:
     * up-sample / down-sample
     * conditionally generate
     * rebalance categories
-    * impute missings
+    * impute missing values
     * incorporate fairness
+    * predict / classify / regress
+    * assess sample probabilities
     * adjust sampling temperature
+    * and more

-...all within your safe compute environment, all with a few lines of Python code 💥.
+...all within your own compute environment, all with a few lines of Python code 💥.

+Two model classes are provided:

+1. **TabularARGN**: For structured, flat or sequential, tabular data.
+2. **LanguageModel**: For semi-structured flat textual tabular data.

 Note: This library is the underlying model engine of the [Synthetic Data SDK](https://github.com/mostly-ai/mostlyai).
 Please refer to the latter, for an easy-to-use, higher-level software toolkit.